gbordyugov/pndapetzim/README.md

 ## Main findings

-I build two neural networks to classify customers into returning and non-returnin ones.
+I built two neural networks to classify customers into returning and non-returnin ones.
 The results of their training are presented in the table below.